jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - scales from 10 to 10 mil users
 - reduce amount of resources when we don't need them
 - minimum impact on user (ideally no effect)
-- scale across nay number of machines
+- scale across any number of machines
 - maintain a consistent level of quality and responsiveness despite all of these things

 ## React Principles